Skip to main content

 4. Claim assessment — The service evaluates how well the evidence from the location stamps supports the location claim: spatial overlap, temporal overlap, and overall consistency.

-5. Credibility vector generation — The per-stamp results, correlation analysis, and claim assessment are combined into a structured credibility vector with spatial, temporal, validity, and independence dimensions.
+5. Credibility vector generation — The per-stamp results, correlation analysis, and claim assessment are combined into a structured credibility vector.
+It currently spans spatial, temporal, validity, and independence dimensions, though that structure is an open research question and will change.

-All of this happens inside the TEE, which means the evaluation logic is attested and the signing key is protected.
+All of this is designed to happen inside the TEE, so that — under attestation — the evaluation logic is attested and the signing key is protected.
+See the trust model for current deployment status.

 Two Endpoints